- Home

 Jalapeño peppers are halved, stuffed with a low-fat cream cheese mixture, wrapped in bacon, and baked for 20 minutes.
 The result is a low-calorie snack with a tangy flavour, creamy centre, and a crisp, meaty coating.

-As well as providing a spicy kick, jalapeños are high in vitamins A and C, which have antioxidant properties and help to protect and repair the body’s cells.
+As well as providing a spicy kick, jalapeños are high in vitamins A and C, which have antioxidant properties and help protect and repair the body’s cells.
 Plus, the compound capsaicin gives the jalapeños their spicy flavour and has been shown to help to fight cancer and boost metabolism.

 Final thoughts...

-Snacks form an important part of any healthy lifestyle, and luckily there’s no shortage of delicious, low-calorie options to choose from.
+Snacks form an important part of any healthy lifestyle, and luckily, there’s no shortage of delicious, low-calorie options to choose from.

 What are your favourite quick and healthy snacks?
 Have you tried anything new recently?
 We’d love to hear from you in the comments below.